pjsip/pjproject_docs/docs/source/pjsua2/general_concept.rst

 Error Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use exceptions as means to report error, as this would make the program flows
 more naturally.
-Operations which yield error will raise Error exception.
-If you
+Operations which yield error will raise :cpp:class:`pj::Error`
-prefer to display the error in more structured manner, the Error class has
+exception.
+If you prefer to display the error in more structured manner, the
+:cpp:class:`pj::Error` class has
 several members to explain the error, such as the operation name that raised the
 error, the error code, and the error message itself.